jfisteus/eyegrade/doc/user-manual/user-manual.rst

 of Eyegrade now, instead of the `src` subdirectory as before.
 When upgrading, remember to update this environment variable if you have configured it in your system-wide environment variables.

+If you cannot see the icons of the buttons the first time you run the new version of Eyegrade, reboot the computer and try again.

 Main changes from versions 0.1.x